Dashboard

 Consistency Check

-Section titled “Consistency Check”Monitors data integrity between the memory store (XTDB) and the vector store (Qdrant).
+Section titled “Consistency Check”Monitors data integrity between the memory store (Datahike) and the vector store (Proximum).
 It reports two metrics:

-- Missing Vectors — memories that do not have a corresponding embedding in Qdrant.
+- Missing Vectors — memories that do not have a corresponding embedding in Proximum.

-- Orphan Vectors — embeddings in Qdrant that no longer correspond to a memory.
+- Orphan Vectors — embeddings in Proximum that no longer correspond to a memory.

 When inconsistencies are detected, the panel highlights with a yellow border and suggests running a cleanup.